Haliotis fulgens: Distribution

 H. fulgens is endemic to the waters off the coast of southern California, from Point Conception, California, to Bahia Magdalena, Baja California Sur, Mexico.

 Habitat

 This species is found in shallow water on open/exposed coast from low intertidal to at least 30 feet (9 m) and perhaps as deep as 60 feet (18 m).
 Individuals are found in rock crevices, under rocks and other cryptic cavities.
 Like all abalone, green abalone are herbivores.
 They feed mostly on drift algae and prefer fleshy red algae.

 Predators

 Predators of this species include sea otters, starfish, large fishes, octopuses, and humans.

 Diseases

-Green abalones are subject to a chronic, progressive and lethal disease: withering abalone syndrome or abalone wasting disease, leading to mass mortality.
+Green abalone are subject to a chronic, progressive and lethal disease: withering abalone syndrome or abalone wasting disease, leading to mass mortality.

 Reproduction

 Green abalone have separate sexes and broadcast spawn from early summer through early fall.
-Maturity is reached at 2.4 to 5 inches (61–128 mm) length or 5 to 7 years.
+Maturity is reached at 2.4 to 5 inches (61–128 mm) length, or 5 to 7 years.
 Lifespan is up to 30 years or more.